nagylzs/runtree/README.md

 - `envs` - it can be a simple object containing name-value pairs.
 Values must be strings.
 This object will be used for starting new processes, in particular for setting environment variables.
 - `system_envs`:
     - `true`: Use system environment variables (e.g., inherited from the `rtrunner` process) as a base environment for all subprocesses.
 Default value is `true`.
     - `false`: use an empty environment as a base for all subprocesses.
-Please note that in this case, you will have to define `PATH`, or specify every command with full file path.
+Please note that in this case, you will have to define `PATH`, or specify every command with absolute filepath.
 - `inherit_envs`:
     - `true`: the node inherits all environment variables from its parent node, recursively.
 Inherited values can be overwritten with locally defined values.
 Default value is `true`.